Rio De Janeiro Bike Tour

 Brazil is the largest and most populated country in Latin America.
 This makes for a truly diverse landscape of white sandy beaches to vibrant green rainforests.
 From buzzing cities and authentic towns, vast canyons to towering waterfalls Brazil really has everything to offer.
-The main language spoken in Brazil is Portuguese though it varies from the Portuguese spoken in Portugal.
+The main language spoken in Brazil is Portuguese though it varies from the Portuguese spoken in Portugal, however our local guides have found some amazing authentic experiences in Brazil to help you find those hidden gems only the locals know.

 Flavia’s, our local host from Rio, advice on when to visit Brazil: